 This byte also allows you to tell the game whether you want to finish the character's actions before moving on with the event.
-If you add \$80 to this byte (after figuring out how long you want the queue to be), the game will not wait for a character's actions to finish before moving on.
-This is useful if you want to make multiple characters move at the same time, among other things.
+If you add \$80 to this byte (after figuring out how long you want the queue to be), the game will wait for a character's actions to finish before moving on.
+Otherwise, the game will not wait.
+The latter is useful if you want to make multiple characters move at the same time, among other things.